 - Push the igniter button once every second until it lights.
 Depending on how long it’s been since the gas fireplace was last used, ignition may take multiple attempts.

-- After the pilot lights, keep the pilot button held down about 15-30 seconds to warm up the thermocouple and ensure that the flame stays lit.
+- After the pilot lights, keep the pilot button held down about 15 to 30 seconds to warm up the thermocouple and ensure that the flame stays lit.
 Different units may recommend slightly different durations for how long to hold down the button.

 - Release the pilot knob.
-If the flame stays lit, rotate the knob to “On” position.
+If the flame stays lit, rotate the knob to the “On” position.